 A DEXA body composition analysis scan, also known as dual-energy X-ray absorptiometry, is considered the “gold standard” method and more precise than other methods like BMI, Inbody, BodyPod and hydrostatic weighing.
-The FDA-approved DEXA uses x-ray technology combined with software to measure your height, and the mass of bone, muscle and fat in your body.
-It essentially gives you a detailed snapshot of how your body weight breaks down into fat, bone and lean tissue.
+The FDA-approved DEXA uses x-ray technology combined with software to measure your height, muscle and fat in your body.
+It essentially gives you a detailed snapshot of how your body weight breaks down into fat and lean tissue.

 Why DO I need a DEXA Body Composition Scan?

 It is important to understand your body composition if you are trying to lose fat or gain muscle or both.
 Your health guide will recommend if you are a good candidate for a DEXA body scan.
 If so, we recommend an initial scan to establish a baseline.
 Follow up scans may be recommended to review your progress and determine if you are meeting your weight loss or muscle mass goals.

 How safe is the DEXA Scan Body Composition Scan?

 The DEXA uses very weak x-ray beams to detect the composition of each square inch of your body.
 These results give you not only a total body fat percentage, but also complete visualization and analysis of your lean tissue.

 How do I get ready for a DEXA Body Composition Scan?

 - There is no preparation for the scan, therefore, no need to stop taking any medications or refrain from eating prior to exam.

 - Tell the technologist if you are pregnant or think you may be.